TeamCare: A “plug and play” solution to connect primary care physicians with interprofessional teams

 It all began in 2013, in the Toronto Central LHIN region.
 Solo Practitioners in Need (SPiN) was an idea that became a Health Links initiative, connecting vulnerable patients of solo family physicians to the range of services offered at CHCs.
 The initiative recognized that family physicians needed to have managed access to appropriate community-based services for their patients with the most complex medical and social needs, in order to achieve good health and well-being.
 It was difficult for the solo family physicians to know about and access these services for their patients, to know when they received them and how they were doing.
 In its first years as a proof of concept SPiN established a system that could address these needs.
 Today, more than 100 family physicians in Toronto utilize SPiN to access appropriate and timely inter-professional support and resources found in 16 CHCs across Toronto for their patients.

-At People in Need of Teams in London, primary care providers in the community can use teamcare to access the full suite of clinical and social services at the London InterCommunity Health Centre.
+In East London, primary care providers in the community can use Team Care to access the full suite of clinical and social services at the London InterCommunity Health Centre.

 Through People Accessing Care Teams (PACT) in Toronto’s Black Creek community, more than 150 physicians and patients are connecting through teamcare.
 PACT includes teamcare system navigators embedded right in the ER of the Humber River Hospital.